mskf3000/Tutorials-and-Cheat-Sheets/PHP - Installing APC.md

 ***

-*PHP - Installing APC (c) by Jack Szwergold; written October 5, 2015.
+*PHP - Installing APC (c) by Jack Szwergold; written on October 5, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*